Web-Development-Environments-2021/206348880/README.md

 206348880

 ## Link to github.io
-You chan click [here](https://web-development-environments-2021.github.io/assignment1-GalAgas/) to see my website.
+You can click [here](https://web-development-environments-2021.github.io/assignment1-GalAgas/) to see my website.
 Enjoy :heart:

 ## Info